superfly/docs/laravel/advanced-guides/using-symfony.html.md

 }
 ```

-This just disables the requirement for a `.env` file to be present.
+This disables the requirement for the `.env` file to be present.

-We can then update our Dockerfile to copy that file into our application when we deploy to Fly.io:
+We can then update our `Dockerfile` to copy our new PHP file into the application when we deploy to Fly.io:

 ```dockerfile
 # Add this command into the Dockerfile in the string of